Can I let you in on a little secret, just between you and I?

 Know your budget and know how flexible it is.

-Don't be afraid to DIY - but don't think that DIY is always the best answer.
+Don't be afraid to DIY - but keep in mind that that DIY isn't always the best answer.
 With wholesale prices and industry contacts, your event planner may be able to produce large quantities of something for a lot less than you think and with no added frustration to you.
+When you consider the extra time, energy, frustration you spend doing it yourself, not to mention the monetary cost of trial and error may see you spending everything you thought you'd save.
 The wedding of your dreams is about exploring your options - all of them!

 Have a team, even if it's a small one.